balderdashy/sails-docs/new-to-nodejs.md

-#New to nodejs?
+#New to Node.js?

 Thats ok!
-We'll try to get you pointed in the correct direction.
+We'll get you pointed in the right direction.

 ##[The NodeJS Rap](https://soundcloud.com/marak/marak-the-node-js-rap)
 First, Lets take a minute to understand what node.js is.
 Per the nodejs.org website